John Rounsevell: History

 John Rounsevell was born in Landunna, in Altarnun, Cornwall, and came out to South Australia with his parents William and Grace Rounsevell on City of Adelaide arriving on 6 July 1839.
 He was educated at St Peter's College, then started working for his father's livery stable and mail coach business, becoming a partner with responsibility for operations north of Kapunda.
 He became an expert horseman and a foremost exponent of the whip.

 He retired from "the road" when the company was sold to Cobb and Co.
 He managed his father's property Corryton Park (which he later inherited) near Mount Crawford and turned his attention to filling government contracts.
 He supplied sleepers for railway work and supervised construction of the 500 mile section of the Adelaide to Darwin telegraph line north from Port Augusta, and supplied a great number of its telegraph poles as well as large numbers of horses, bullocks and camels for the project.

-In 1864, he acquired pastoral land near the Warburton Range and the surrounding areas to the north-east and south-east.
-He also established the trig point on Rounsevell Hill, located to the north-west.
-Additionally, he named Gibraltar, a notable granite outcrop in the region, and Sturt's Rock, which was named after the abundance of Sturt peas found nearby.
+In 1864 he took up pastoral country in the vicinity of the Warburton Range and lying to the north-east and south-east of it, and erected the trig point on Rounsevell Hill, to the north-west.
+He also named Gibraltar, the large granite outcrop in the district, and Sturt's Rock, named for the number of Sturt peas in the neighbourhood.

 He turned his attention to sheepfarming, at Corryton Park, successfully breeding stud sheep, while his wool clips had a good reputation both in South Australia and in London.